NachoToast/RimWorldModCatalogue/.github/CONTRIBUTING.md

 1. Installation
     - Setting up your own version of the client/server is not required to contribute, but it is recommended.
-    - See the [client README](../client/README.md#installation) and/or [server README](../server/README.md#installation) for instructions on how to set up your own version of the client/server.
+    - See the [client installation guide](../client/docs/InstallationGuide.md) and/or [server installation guide](../server/docs/InstallationGuide.md) for instructions on how to set up your own version of the client/server.

 ### Server Contributions